 Working in batches, repeat this process until all of the zucchini cubes have been cooked.

-6 Place in 400°F oven, uncovered, for 30 minutes.
-Alternatively you can cook them on the stovetop on low heat for 30 minutes.
+6 Cook the veggies in the oven: Place the pan in a 400°F oven, and cook, uncovered, for 30 minutes.
+Alternatively, you can cook them on the stovetop on low heat for 30 minutes.

-7 Blanch fresh tomatoes, remove skin, chop tomatoes: If using fresh tomatoes, boil water in a saucepan on stove.
-Remove stems from tomatoes, and crisscross the bottoms with a knife.
-Plunge into boiling water for a minute or two, until skin starts to fall away.
-Rinse in cold water and remove skin.
+7 Prep the tomatoes: If using fresh tomatoes, boil water in a saucepan.
+Remove the stems from tomatoes, and crisscross the bottoms with a knife.
+Plunge the tomatoes into boiling water for a minute or two, until skin starts to fall away.
+Rinse in cold water and remove the skin.

-Cut tomatoes in half lengthwise, remove seeds, chop coarsely, set aside.
+Cut tomatoes in half lengthwise, remove seeds, chop coarsely, and set aside.

-8 Drain vegetables, reduce juices to make a glaze: After the vegetables have been in the oven for a half hour, remove from oven, drain vegetables in a colander set over a bowl to catch the juices.
-Clean browned bits (if any) off bottom of pan with a paper towel.
+8 Make a glaze: After the vegetables have been in the oven for a half hour, remove from oven, drain vegetables in a colander set over a bowl to catch the juices.
+Clean browned bits (if any) off the bottom of pan with a paper towel.

 Return any liquid to the pan and reduce to a thick glaze over medium-high heat.
 Keep on adding juices to the pan as they run out of the vegetables into the bowl.